chlorid/a_file_explorer/README.md

 This is a web gui based tool to handle Akai S900/950, S1000,S1100/S3000 file System containers as well as harddisks formatted with one of the machines.

 The program pretty much gives akaiutil by Klaus Michael Indlekofer.
 (Available here: https://sourceforge.net/projects/akaiutil/) a web based GUI.
+I distribute a slightly modified version of the program to create a library from it.
+The Program is published under the GNU 2.0 public license.

 Things, that already work:
 -create disk container